 Visibility: This mounting solution holds your firearm right out in the open next to your seat where it can easily be seen by people outside of the vehicle so long as your legs aren’t in the way.
 It’s definitely not the most discreet option.

-This is a fantastic vehicle mount that will fit in most vehicles.
-For information on dimensions or how to install the holster you can check out the Gum Creek website.
+My Review: This is a fantastic vehicle mount that will fit in most vehicles.
+For information on dimensions or how to install the holster, you can check out the Gum Creek website.

 5 Additional Quick Tips on How to Choose the Best Car Holster for You